 Step 1: Now Brad Nails for Extra Support, Paint and Chicken Wire!

 From there I flipped it over and added several 1″ brad nails around it before carefully removing the clamps.
 Phew!
 It worked!
 I added a couple more brads to be safe and was quite happy that it didn’t fall a part.
 Here’s the thing, normally I would have sanded this down and stained it but the wood details were FAR too delicate and I hated how dark it was, seemed like all those pretty little details were just lost.
 So, I put two coats of white paint on it first and then I did a little very light and very careful sanding.
-A note here, when it comes to all those little details I knew I needed to be extra wary with the paint (I most certainly did not want to drown it!) so I used very little paint at a time – my brush was very dry throughout the process.

 Step 2: Finished Frame!